henrik42/rmi-examples/README.md

 # Overview

 This is a collection of code examples in Java and Clojure that I put together.
-After I had tried different things I thought it was time for my very first github project.
+After I had played around with RMI and tried different things I thought it was time for my very first github project.
 So this is it.

-This is a very compact article about Clojure and RMI: http://nakkaya.com/2009/12/05/distributed-clojure-using-rmi/
+For a quick RMI/Clojure intro see http://nakkaya.com/2009/12/05/distributed-clojure-using-rmi/

-I ran all these examples on a Samsung Chromebook with an Ubuntu 12.04 LTS.
+I ran all my examples on a Samsung Chromebook with an Ubuntu 12.04 LTS.

-	Linux version 3.4.0 (chrome-bot@build63-m2) (gcc version 4.7.x-google 20130114 (prerelease) (4.7.2_cos_gg_c8f69e0) ) #1
-	 SMP Wed Oct 23 03:22:56 PDT 2013
+	Linux version 3.4.0 (chrome-bot@build63-m2) (gcc version 4.7.x-google 20130114 (prerelease) (4.7.2_cos_gg_c8f69e0) ) #1 SMP Wed Oct 23 03:22:56 PDT 2013
 	CPU: ARMv7 Processor [410fc0f4] revision 4 (ARMv7), cr=10c5387d
 	CPU: PIPT / VIPT nonaliasing data cache, PIPT instruction cache
 	Machine: SAMSUNG EXYNOS5 (Flattened Device Tree), model: Google Snow

-Java:
+For Java I use:

 	$ java -version
 	java version "1.7.0_25"
 	OpenJDK Runtime Environment (IcedTea 2.3.10) (7u25-2.3.10-1ubuntu0.12.04.2)
 	OpenJDK Zero VM (build 22.0-b10, mixed mode)

-I used an old clojure 1.3.0.
+And for Clojure I used an old clojure 1.3.0.
+I'll do tests against 1.5.x in the future.

 # RmiExample1

 Connect an RMI client to an RMI server without using a registry.
 Instead the server writes the serialized RMI stub to a file from which the client reads it.

+This example is just for playing around.
+I wanted to see how *tightly coupled* the client and the server had to be and how one may get away without using the registry.

+You can set ```RmiExample1.MyService.PORT``` to non-zero in order to run the server on a fixed port number.
+See ```RmiExample2``` for a more realistic use case.

 + Compile